padmajeet/advcpp/README.md

        other datastructure, so they must implement the collection and interator interfaces.It also explains about virtual function, how the vurtual function is treated and loaded when it is called.

+App3 - Example for implementing integer vector and list by ectending the
+       Vector and List